 Successful treatment of young adults takes a long-term view of what is going to happen during and after treatment when relapse triggers will be at their peak.
 All good addiction treatment resolves conflicts and builds insight in the patient and family.
 However, with young adults, it goes further into building coping skills and life skills that will be there long after initial treatment.

-12-Week Addiction Treatment for Young Adults (estimated length of stay in residence)
+12-Week Addiction Treatment for Young Adults (estimated length of stay in recovery residence)

-The addiction treatment for young adults usually runs as a 12-week inpatient rehab program in Tampa, FL.
+The addiction treatment for young adults usually runs as a 12-week inpatient rehab program at a partner facility.
 There are four phases to the 12-week program with an additional phase for young adults needing specialized mental health and addiction treatment.
 The phases include:

 - A Phase: Orientation, medical detox in FL, stabilization, early education & support (about 7 days)